PostHog/posthog.com/contents/newsletter/how-to-get-job-startup.md

 If you get the role, you need to be proactive in speaking to users, understanding problems big and small, taking ownership of them, and fixing them.

-## Know the signs of a great engineering role
+## Pick a winning company

+Easier said than done!
+But job ads are actually littered with clues.

 We’ve received 9,000 applications for roles in the last 12 months.
 One thing we hear a lot?
 People like our job ads.
 That’s nice!
-But writing great job descriptions isn’t just important for recruiting, it’s also an important clue when hunting for a new job.
+But writing great job descriptions isn’t just important for recruiting, it’s also a great way for you to scope out a potential employer.
 This is what you should be looking out for in a job description for an engineering role at a startup.

 * **Really tight requirements.** A list of must-haves and a list of nice-to-haves.
 Each should be around four items long, that’s it.
 * **A clear and simple hiring process.** How many interviews are there?
 Is there a work trial?
 If so, what is it?
 And is it paid?
 If you know exactly what the hiring process is – and how long it takes – that’s a good sign.